About

 What you might encounter

 You may encounter content that is: ableist, classist, colonialist, homophobic, misogynistic, racist, transphobic, or xenophobic.
 Usually, this will take the form of outdated terminology or attitudes in historical material, but occasionally more contemporary material may also contain discriminatory views.
+If an offensive word is used in the original historical item and we provide a transcript for that item it will also appear in the transcription so visually impaired users can have an equitable experience.
 We understand that what constitutes harmful content is not necessarily the same for everyone and that you may access potentially harmful material that we do not yet know about.

 Why we provide access